 Perfect for late nights on the town, Koreatown is packed with nightclubs and 24-hour businesses.
 There are plenty of strip malls, as well as restaurants with delicious items on their menus, so remember to bring your wallet and your appetite.

 Covering about three square miles, this is a large — and diverse — area of the city.
 You’ll find Korean signage, karaoke clubs, spas, bars, and other businesses on just about every block, but you’ll also notice that a large Latino population calls K-town home.
 In fact, this area was once a Hollywood hotspot until the film industry moved on to other parts of town.
 When that happened, new groups flooded in, bringing many new (and exciting) businesses with them.

 K-town is located west of downtown LA and south of Hollywood, in the mid-Wilshire district.

 Chinatown is a can’t-miss destination on your trip to southern California.
-Complete with pagodas, red lanterns, and temples, it’s one of the most picturesque ethnic neighborhoods in LA, and the food is unbeatable.
+Complete with pagodas, red lanterns, and temples, it’s one of the most picturesque ethnic neighborhoods in LA — and on top of everything else, the food is unbeatable.

 On 943 North Broadway, you’ll find Chinatown’s main attraction, Central Plaza.
-With neon lights, shops, restaurants, and souvenirs everywhere, the Plaza is lively and energetic.
-This corner of Chinatown is even more exciting during major celebrations like Chinese New Year, when you’ll find live music, parades, and firecrackers at the Plaza.
-And on nearby Chung King Road, you can ogle art in high-end galleries — just beware of thick crowds on opening nights!
+With shops, restaurants, souvenirs, and neon lights everywhere, the Plaza is lively and energetic.
+This corner of Chinatown becomes even more exciting during major celebrations like Chinese New Year, when you’ll find live music, parades, and firecrackers here.
+And on nearby Chung King Road, you can gaze at art in high-end galleries — just beware of thick crowds on opening nights!

 No trip to Chinatown is complete without refueling over dim sum; luckily, you can find the tasty dishes on virtually any menu in the neighborhood.